Clinical Immunology

 DrugSelectivityEfficacyKey Side EffectsMonitoring

-Fingolimod (Gilenya — 0.5 mg daily) Non-selective S1P1/3/4/5 ~54% relapse reduction First-dose bradycardia/AV block (6-hr cardiac monitoring); macular edema; VZV reactivation; PML (rare); rebound on discontinuation First-dose 6-hr ECG; ophthalmology 3–4 months; CBC; VZV titer pre-treatment (vaccinate if seronegative)
+Fingolimod (Gilenya — 0.5 mg daily) Non-selective S1P1/3/4/5 ~54% relapse reduction First-dose bradycardia/AV block (6-hr cardiac monitoring); macular edema; VZV reactivation; PML (rare); rebound on discontinuation First-dose 6-hr ECG; ophthalmology 3–4 months; CBC; VZV titer pre-treatment — vaccinate VZV-seronegative patients ≥1 month before initiation (live vaccine)

 Ponesimod (Ponvory) Selective S1P1 Superior to teriflunomide (OPTIMUM trial) Gradual 14-day dose titration; similar class effects Cardiac evaluation; CBC; ophthalmology; LFTs